YunoHost/doc/burn_or_copy_iso.md

-# Copier l'image ISO
+# Copy ISO image

-Maintenant que vous avez l'image ISO de YunoHost, vous devez la mettre sur un support physique : **Clé USB** ou **CD/DVD**
+Now that you have the ISO image of YunoHost, you have to put it on a physical medium: **USB key** or **CD/DVD**

 <img src="https://yunohost.org/images/usb_key.png">
 <img src="https://yunohost.org/images/cd.jpg" width=200>

 ---

-## Clé USB
+## USB key

-Télécharger la version d'<a href="http://unetbootin.sourceforge.net/" target="_blank">UnetBootin</a> pour votre système d’exploitation et installez la.
+Download <a href="http://unetbootin.sourceforge.net/" target="_blank">UnetBootin</a> for your operating system and install it.

 <img src="https://yunohost.org/images/unetbootin.png">

-Inserez votre clé USB, sélectionnez l'image ISO YunoHost et cliquez sur "OK"
+Put your USB key on, select your YunoHost ISO and click "OK"

 ---

 ## CD/DVD

-Le logiciel à utiliser est différent suivant votre système d'exploitation.
+The software to use differs regarding your operating system.

-* Sur Windows, utilisez [ImgBurn](http://www.imgburn.com/) pour écrire l'image sur le disque
+* On Windows, use [ImgBurn](http://www.imgburn.com/) to write the image file on the disc

-* Sur Mac OS, utilisez [Disk Utility](http://support.apple.com/kb/ph7025)
+* On Mac OS, use [Disk Utility](http://support.apple.com/kb/ph7025)

-* Sur GNU/Linux, vous avez beaucoup de choix, comme [Brasero](https://wiki.gnome.org/Apps/Brasero) ou [K3b](http://www.k3b.org/)
+* On GNU/Linux, you have plenty of choices, like [Brasero](https://wiki.gnome.org/Apps/Brasero) or [K3b](http://www.k3b.org/)